 However, you may need to restrict or otherwise modify the scope of the project in your context.
 For example, consider:

 Your time and curriculum may not accommodate a fully open-ended project where students decide on the Big Idea and Challenge.
 However, it’s possible to design more targeted challenge prompts that are still open ended, but fit into various subject areas.
 The trick is to focus the challenge without giving away students’ agency to develop their own pathway to a solution.

-When you work with students on a Challenge, you might restrict them to using 360° video, but it could be powerful to offer it as one way among many to show what they know.
+When you work with students on a Challenge, you might restrict them to using 360° photography or video, but it could be powerful to offer it as one way among many to show what they know.
 According to the principles of Universal Design for Learning, all learners have different ways of performing tasks and expressing knowledge (the “how” of learning), and getting engaged and staying motivated (the “why” of learning).
-By allowing students to use 360° video (among other methods) as a way to communicate what they know and find meaning in their learning, you are taking a step towards supporting all learners as individuals.
+By allowing students to use 360° media (among other methods) as a way to communicate what they know and find meaning in their learning, you are taking a step towards supporting all learners as individuals.